bookofproofs/bookofproofs.github.io/_sources/history/19th-century/amaldi.md

 **Ugo Amaldi** was an Italian mathematician who worked in the fields of geometry and Lie groups.

 ### Mathematical Profile (Excerpt):
-* Ugo was the youngest of his parents' three children, having two older brothers, Italo (1864-1940) who became an assistant to Felice Casorati and Ernesto Pascal at Pavia before becoming a professor at various technical institutes, and Paolo (1865-1956) who became a medical doctor and the first director of the Neuropsychiatric hospital in Mendrisio in 1898.
 * It was in Pavia that Amaldi completed his secondary school studies at the high school "Ugo Foscolo".
 * Felice Casorati had been a pupil at this school forty years before Amaldi.
 * At this school Amaldi was taught mathematics by Luigi Berzotari who was both an excellent mathematician and teacher.